jeffa5/CCF/perf-system/README.md

 - `-sf, --send_file`: Name of the parquet file for the requests that have been submitted.
 Default file `../submitter/cpp_send.parquet`.
 - `-rf, --response_file`: Name of the parquet file for the responses from the requests that have been submitted.
 Default file `../submitter/cpp_respond.parquet`.

-After the execution, in the command prompt will be written two tables with some metrics and in the current directory there will be exported an image plotting the latency of the requests.
+After the execution, in the command prompt will be written two tables with some metrics and in the current directory there will be exported three images plotting the latency accros time or based on the id and the throughput of the requests.